mulargui/bedrock-chat-app/README.md

     Add @babel/preset-react (https://github.com/babel/babel/tree/main/packages/babel-preset-react) to the 'presets' section of your Babel config to enable transformation.
     If you want to leave it as-is, add @babel/plugin-syntax-jsx (https://github.com/babel/babel/tree/main/packages/babel-plugin-syntax-jsx) to the 'plugins' section to enable parsing.

+**Update on 11/5/24**

+Today I explored refactoring.
+I asked Amazon Q to refactor deploy-lambda.js following OOP principles.
+It created a nice base class with a constructor and a few methods but I needed to move many functions to methods by hand.
+As always it was useful to correct small sintax errors here and there.
+I asked to update the documentation with this refactoring and it did it brilliantly.\
+I will continue working on refactoring and extracting code to auxiliary classes.

+Two prompts I used:
+- I'm an enthusiast of object oriented programming.
+I would like to refactor deploy-lambda.js to follow OOP patterns.
+Can you produce an initial refactoring of the file to OOP?
+- can you update the documentation of lambdadeployer.js so it is consistent with the refactoring we did